Showing all 19 resultsSorted by latest

 Out of stock

-A car key with a chip, also known as a transponder key, contains a small chip that communicates with your vehicle’s immobilizer system to start the engine.
+A chip key, also known as a transponder key, contains a small electronic chip that communicates with the vehicle’s immobilizer system to allow the engine to start.
+This technology enhances vehicle security by preventing unauthorized access and theft.

 General DIY Programming Steps

-- Insert the existing, already programmed key into the ignition.
+- Insert the already programmed key into the ignition.

-- Turn the key to the “ON” position (do not start the car).
+- Turn it to the “ON” position (without starting the engine).

-- Within a short period (usually 10 seconds), insert the new transponder key into the ignition and turn it to the “ON” position.
+- Within 10 seconds, insert the new transponder key into the ignition.

-- Turn the key to the “OFF” position and then try starting the vehicle with the new key.
+- Turn the key to the “OFF” position, then try starting the car with the newly programmed key.

-Note: The steps can vary, so consult your vehicle’s owner manual or contact the manufacturer for specific instructions.
+Note: Not all vehicles support DIY programming.
+Check your car’s manual or contact the manufacturer for detailed instructions.

 - Insert the original key into the ignition and turn it to the “ON” position for at least 3 seconds but no more than 10 seconds.